 Effective written and oral communication skills are essential in both professional military education and in leadership development.
 As military and civilian interagency leaders, you need strong communication skills to brief, instruct, persuade, counsel, and motivate others.
 At Marine Corps University, you will use these skills to engage in critical debate with colleagues and to demonstrate your ability to understand and apply course material in written assignments.
 The Marine Corps University Communications Style Guide is a key communication resource that will provide you with the skills necessary to succeed both in the schoolhouse and upon return to your professional endeavors.
+Given the increasing complexities of the global security environment, effective communication is of paramount importance.
+A seminal work on military leadership, The Armed Forces Officer, acknowledges that military success in battle rests on officers' ability "to express concrete ideas in clear and unmistakable language" and "to make their thoughts articulate and available to others."
+The increasing reliance on text as a way of moving policy forward makes these words as relevant today as they were when the manual was first published in 1950.

-The twelfth edition of the Marine Corps University Communications Style Guide establishes a consistent style of writing adapted from the Chicago Manual of Style (CMOS), 17th edition.
+The thirteenth edition of the Marine Corps University Communications Style Guide establishes a consistent style of writing adapted from the Chicago Manual of Style (CMOS), 17th edition.
 In the guide, you will find information regarding CMOS citation practices, grammar and punctuation rules, and appropriate formatting of charts, graphs, and tables.
 This condensed, user-friendly reference also provides you with guidance on the use of civilian academic and professional military styles in research and writing, which makes the guide an asset to students and faculty university-wide.